Update as at 6th August 2023

-This page gives an overview of the latest activity in every fluoridating council.
+Overview of the latest activity in every fluoridating council

 For more detailed information see is my town fluoridated?